-Because the bi-linear term in \eqref{eq:product} involves at least one binary variable, the convex relaxation in \eqref{eq:mc} is exact and this optimization problem is an \textit{exact reformulation} to the problem \eqref{eq:opf}.
-The reformulation using the linear inequalities in \eqref{eq:mc} is known as the McCormick relaxation \cite{gupte2013solving}, and has been also widely used in other topology design and scheduling problems \cite{singh2019optimal,zhou2021efficient,lv2022security}.
+Because the bilinear term in \eqref{eq:product} involves at least one binary variable, the convex relaxation in \eqref{eq:mc} is exact, and this optimization problem is an \textit{exact reformulation} of the problem \eqref{eq:opf}.
+The reformulation using the linear inequalities in \eqref{eq:mc} is known as the McCormick relaxation \cite{gupte2013solving}, and it has been widely used in other topology design and scheduling problems \cite{singh2019optimal,zhou2021efficient,lv2022security}.
 Instead of handling the original nonlinear program, we now have a mixed-integer program that is efficiently solvable.
-By utilizing the optimal solutions of $z^{v}_{i}$, we can easily determine the assigned destination for each vehicle:
+By using the optimal solutions of $z^{v}_{i}$, we can easily determine the assigned destination for each vehicle:

 Once the destination is known, the optimal route for each vehicle can be obtained from the solutions to problem \eqref{eq:routing}.
 The detailed process of integrating autonomous vehicles into grid operations is provided in Algorithm \ref{alg:alg1}.
-To summarize, the optimal routing problem \eqref{eq:routing} is first solved repeatedly offline to determine travel costs.
+To summarize, the optimal routing problem \eqref{eq:routing} is first solved repeatedly offline to determine the travel costs.
 Afterward, the optimization problem \eqref{eq:tractable} is solved to determine each vehicle's travel destination for grid support.
 Notably, as each vehicle travels, the optimal routing problem can be re-solved in real time to account for changes in road conditions and adjust the route accordingly.